Writing Better Blogs: Evaluating Mine

 This has helped me realise I could have done a few things to make them a bit better and more interesting, or at least easier to read.
 If you haven’t yet started blogging I really recommend giving it a go.
 Why should you start to write a blog I hear you ask?
 For my 100th blog post on inclusiveteach.com I wrote this post on 100 reasons why you should start blogging.

 Blogging is often a hobby or sideline,therefore it is also a trade-off between time and quality.
 Sometimes you write a blog for a specific reason.
 More often I find myself writing blogs in an unplanned manner as inspiration strikes.
-Some of the more spontaneous blogs have been more succesful than those I spent hours planning, writing and editing.
+Some of the more spontaneous blogs have been more successful than those I spent hours planning, writing and editing.

 6 Tips for Improving Your Blogs

 - Use the “Heading” options to structure your page.
-This also makes it easier for search engines to identify what your post is about.
+This also makes it easier for search engines to identify what your blog post is about.

 - Include an engaging visual to give interest.
 Feel free to use some from my Quotes page or make your own.
 I like Canva.com or Typorama on an Ipad.
 Hopefully people will then share this on Pinterest gaining you some additional traffic.